greenarrow2019/Ansible-Network-Automation/Network Diagram/Network-Implementation.md

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/1.png)

 For every router and switch, I configured a hostname, a secret password, and a local account.
 Also, I set up the console port, the auxiliary port, and the VTY ports (Telnet and SSH) to use the local account's credential to log in.
-In addition, because all passwords configured on an IOS (Internetwork Operating System) device, with the exception of the passwords configured with **enable secret password**, are stored in clear-text in the device configuration file.
-To encrypt all the passwords, I used the command **service password-encryption* in global configuration mode.
+In addition, because all passwords configured on an IOS (Internetwork Operating System) device, with the exception of the passwords configured with **enable secret password**, are stored in clear-text in the device configuration file, I used the command **service password-encryption** in global configuration mode to encrypt all the passwords.

 Also, I shut down all the ports that I didn't use on the routers and switches.
 For every working port on each router, I gave it an IP address as shown in the network diagram.
 Port e0 on Linux14 received an IP address automatically from the DHCP server in the subnet.